St. Paul's Sunday Services will be held the 2nd and 4th Sunday of the month at 10 am. Services are held downstairs in the church.

 PLEASE PRAY FOR:

-Presiding Bishop Michael Curry, Assisting Bishop Jim Waggoner, Rev. Canon Catherine Gregg, Our first Responders, the fireman, the law officers, the medics, the nurses, technicians, Doctors and aides that care for the sick and injured.
-The Men and Women in the Armed Services and their families.
+Presiding Bishop Michael Curry, Bishop Rt.
+Reverend Elizabeth Gardner, Reverend Canon Catherine Gregg, our first responders, the fireman, the law officers, the medics, the nurses, technicians, doctors and aides that care for the sick and injured.
+The men and women in the Armed Services and their families.
 The wounded warriors.
-Our brothers and sisters in Christ our congregation and anyone who needs special prayers.
+Our brothers and sisters in Christ, our congregation and anyone who needs special prayers.

 I want to know Christ and the power that raised him from the dead ....
 Then I have hope that I myself will be raised from the dead.